SDA-Group-1/project-study-freeplane/journals/amirhossein-torabiardekani-journal.md

 and agreed on a deadline for completing individual parts.

 ## 18/05/2026

-Wrote a second Python script to analyze knowledge dependencies by examining the 1,000 most recent commits.
-Found that freeplane core and freeplane_plugin_ai co-changed 44 times.
+Wrote two additional Python scripts to analyze knowledge dependencies by examining the 1,000 most recent commits.
+Found that freeplane core and freeplane_plugin_ai co-changed 44 times, making it the strongest knowledge dependency.
 Identified two inconsistencies between code and knowledge dependencies.
-Updated the design report with the full analysis, including dependency diagrams and deeper explanations.
+Updated the design report with the full analysis, including dependency diagrams, co-change tables, and deeper explanations.
+Added all three scripts to the extra-material folder.